 Improper loading or loose cargo can be another cause of truck accidents.
 When a truck is overloaded, it becomes difficult to control on straight sections of road, is more prone to rollovers at curves, is harder to slow down, and much more dangerous on steep declines.
 If weight is not distributed properly, objects fall off the truck while in motion, or spillage occurs, accidents with grave outcomes can also occur.
 If a truck accident is caused by improper loading, any number of parties other than the truck driver could be deemed negligent, including the trucking company and cargo loading company.

 Faulty design or manufacturing can also play a big roll in truck collisions.
 If a truck has faulty brakes, tires that come apart on the freeway, or a dangerous steering issue, the designer of the truck or truck parts, or the manufacturer of the truck or parts, could be held liable.
 With truck accidents, all possible scenarios need to examined to find out who was at fault in causing your injuries.
-It is vital to seek the advice of an experienced Nashville truck accident attorney following a crash, because it is often the case that there are many parties involved, including other injured road users.
-Our attorneys will help collect evidence to prove negligence and provide the means to compensation that you deserve so that you can return to your life before injury.
+It is vital to seek the advice of an experienced Nashville truck accident lawyer following a crash, because it is often the case that there are many parties involved, including other injured road users.
+Our lawyers will help collect evidence to prove negligence and provide the means to compensation that you deserve so that you can return to your life before injury.